 It’s not all about Microsoft and Apple, though.
-We’ve also picked out a Google and Samsung models — like the Galaxy Tab S8+ and the Surface Pro 9 — that will serve you equally well; these will provide you with a lightweight alternative to a traditional laptop, with excellent battery life and versatility.
+We’ve also picked out Google and Samsung models — like the Galaxy Tab S8+ and the Surface Pro 9 — that will serve you equally well; these will provide you with a lightweight alternative to a traditional laptop, with excellent battery life and versatility.

-We’ve also tackled some of the major questions that you have about business tablets, such as whether or not they can run Microsoft Office, and if you should get a compatible keyboard too (the answer to that one is a resounding yes).
+We’ve also tackled some of the major questions that you have about business tablets, such as whether or not they can run Microsoft Office, and if you should get a compatible keyboard too (the answer to that one being a resounding “yes”).